Crystal bases and Newton-Okounkov bodies

-One shows that $\mu(X, L)$ is a convex polytope (see \cite{Brion}).
-It is called the {\it moment polytope of the $G$-variety $X$}.
-It can be identified with the image of the moment map of $X$ (regarded as a Hamiltonian space for the action of a maximal compact subgroup of $G$) intersected with the positive Weyl chamber.
+Now consider the case where $R$ is finitely generated.
+Recall that in this case the subalgebra $R^U$ of $U$-invariants is also finitely generated.
+Let $\{f_1, \ldots, f_s\}$ be a set of homogeneous generators for $R^U$ consisting of highest weight vectors.
+For each $i$, let $f_i$ be of degree $m_i$ with highest weight $\lambda_i$.
+Then one can see that $\Delta_{mom}(R)$ is just the convex hull of the points $\lambda_i/m_i$ and hence is a rational polytope (see proof of Proposition \ref{prop-S-v_wt}(2)).
+In particular, because $L$ is very ample, $R(L)$ is finitely generated and thus $\Delta_{mom}(X, L)$ is a polytope.
+It is usually called the {\it moment polytope} of $(X, L)$.} It can be identified (after sending $\lambda$ to $\lambda^* = -w_0 \lambda$) with the image of the moment map of $X$ (regarded as a Hamiltonian space for the action of a maximal compact subgroup of $G$) intersected with the positive Weyl chamber $\Lambda^+_\r$.

-Generalizing the cases of toric and flag varieties one constructs a convex polytope $\Delta_\S(X, L)$ lying over the moment polytope $\mu(X, L)$ such that the degree of the line bundle $L$ (i.e. the self-intersection index of the divisor class of $L$) is equal to $d!\Vol_d(\Delta_\S(X, L))$ (see \cite{Okounkov-spherical, Brion-Alexeev}).